 Obtaining a damage award for wrongful death takes proving your claim to an insurance company, judge or jury.
 The burden of proof on a plaintiff consists of four main elements: duty of care, breach of duty, death, and causation.
 You or your lawyer must demonstrate that the defendant owed your loved one a duty of care, failed to meet this standard and caused the fatal accident that took your loved one’s life.
 A lawyer can relieve your burden of proof with tailored legal strategies and actions such as gathering evidence.

 On another note, the tricky part for any wrongful death lawsuit is qualification.
-Unfortunately, every single wrongful death case must have a throughout investigation, so that a personal injury lawyer can determine weather it is a case or not.
+Unfortunately, every single wrongful death case must have a throughout investigation, so that a personal injury lawyer can determine whether it is a case or not.
 However, it is important for you to know your rights, and the parameters that your attorney should take in consideration, when analyzing your case.
-In Maryland, lose surviving relatives and the estate may file a wrongful death claim.
+In Maryland, surviving relatives and the estate may file a wrongful death claim.
 This includes primary beneficiaries such as a surviving spouse, parent or child.
 Secondary beneficiaries (siblings, cousins, aunts, uncles, etc.) may file if no primary beneficiaries exist.
 ‘Primary beneficiaries often file wrongful death lawsuits to obtain compensation for their losses, while secondary beneficiaries file survival actions to recover for the estate’.

 The main difference between a wrongful death suit and a survival action is the damages available.
 Maryland will typically grant compensation for those surviving family members, during a wrongful death claim.
 This will usually cover stress and anxiety, mental anguish, loss of consortium, lost financial support and the costs of a funeral or burial service.
 The damages in a survival action can compensate the estate for the deceased person’s direct losses, such as pain and suffering.